 Colour can change once it hits the walls, and it can look a different shade altogether when it’s placed near varying light sources.
-Artificial and natural light will have different effects on the appearance of a colour and, because natural light varies throughout the day and depending on the direction your room faces, a colour can look quite different from the colour card or tin.
+Artificial and natural light will have different effects on the appearance of a colour.
+Natural light varies throughout the day, and depending on the direction your room faces, a colour can look quite different from the colour card or tin.
 Test your paint against the lighting in your home to get a better idea of what it’ll look like.

 It's also a good idea to check that

 Use tester pots when you’ve narrowed down your paint choice.
 Don’t paint swatches of lots of different colours, this will only make your decision harder.
 Opt for shades and variations of a similar colour.